Resources / How Much Should You Spend on Marketing as a Medical Practitioner

 When someone is searching on Google, they see your ad and they go to your webpage.
 Build a database from this traffic and retarget the audience through Facebook ads because you know that they’ve visited your website, which means they are prospective patients.

-Mktg.Doctor provides you a platform to check the performance of your ad campaigns, cost per conversion and the ROI.
+Mktg.Doctor provides you a platform to check the performance of your ad campaigns, cost per conversion, and ROI.
 You can easily track all your metrics whenever you want and from any device you want.

 Here are 3 tips to help you sustain your practice through the Covid-19 crisis: